CarlosBri15/ticket-registrator/README.md

 ### 1.Sign up
   - User creates an account
   - Password is hashed with bcrypt before saving to the database
-  - User is saved in MongoDB
+  - User is saved in PostgreSQL Database
   - Password is never returned in API responses
 ### 2.Login
   - User logs in using email (or username we need to decide on this) and password